TheLinuxEnthusiast/aws-emr-s3-data-lake/README.md

 #### EMR Environment Set-up and ETL execution

-The bootstrap script should set up most of the environment variables required to run the etl.py script.
+<p>The bootstrap script should set up most of the environment variables required to run the etl.py script.
 Check the dl.cfg to make sure the destination bucket is provided.
-Source Code is pulled from a public bucket called

-**sparkify-etl-code-df**

-otherwise, you'll need to clone the git repo onto the master node and set up by running
+Source Code is pulled from a public bucket called <b>sparkify-etl-code-df</b> otherwise, you'll need to clone the git repo onto the master node and set up by running <b>./bootstrap.sh "bucket_name"</b>. "bucket_name" is the destination bucket where you would like to push the output parquet files.</p>

-**./bootstrap.sh "bucket_name"**

-. "bucket_name" is the destination bucket where you would like to push the output parquet files.

 <br>